wmo-im/wis2box/docs/source/index.rst

 * Free and Open Source (FOSS)
 * containerized: use of Docker, enabling easy deployment to cloud or on-premises infrastructure

-Live demonstration instances of wis2box can be found at at https://demo.wis2box.wis.wmo.int.
+wis2box deployments currently sharing data on the WIS2 network can be found at https://demo.wis2box.wis.wmo.int.

 User guide
 ==========